House price growth five times lower in first half of 2019 than previous year

 “There is some industry evidence that the new homes market may be slowing due to issues around capacity and building controls.
 However, any reduction in activity needs to be monitored carefully.
 The underlying challenges in the industry remain and every effort needs to be made to support a significant uplift in the delivery of homes to meet the growing needs of our society,” she added.

-Ms Finnegan also analysed data from the Central Statistics Office and found that when portfolio sales are excluded, the volume of sales in Dublin fell 3 per cent and grew 0.2 per cent nationally.
+Ms Finnegan also analysed property price register data and found that when portfolio sales are excluded, the volume of sales in Dublin fell 3 per cent and grew 0.2 per cent nationally.

 Comparing that data to mortgage drawdown figures, Ms Finnegan noted that 39 per cent of single property transactions were paid for in cash, down from 41 per cent in the same period in 2018.